fanhqme/UnHaskell/README.md

-UnHaskell
+U.hs
 =============

-UnHaskell is a LISP syntax [Unlambda](https://en.wikipedia.org/wiki/Unlambda) implementation written in Haskell.
+U.hs is a LISP syntax [Unlambda](https://en.wikipedia.org/wiki/Unlambda) implementation written in Haskell.
 Started initially as a programming homework.
 Now development still in progress.
 The language takes the idea from Unlambda:

 * (Almost) everything is function.
 Functions are of type function -> function (and hence have no type at all).